heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 # Contributing Guide

-{Before using this template, read teh accompanying contributing guide template guide.}
+{Before using this template, read the accompanying contributing guide template guide.}

 ## Welcome